radiantlogic-devops/docker-compose/01-cluster-local-zk/README.md

 - Place `docker-compose.yaml` & `.env` file in directory and open terminal session

 ## Usage
-- This following command will show you all the logs & will be useful to troubleshoot any issue while constainer is spinning up
+- The following command will show you all the logs & will be useful to troubleshoot any issue while container is spinning up
 ```
 docker-compose up
 ```
-- Use this following command to spin up the continer in the background
+- Use this following command to spin up the container in the background
 ```
 docker-compose up -d
 ```